 Through the support of legal practitioners in the local area we have, recently, been able to conduct specialist module workshops, which allow students to discuss and debate issues they have encountered in class with experienced professionals.

 Our contacts in the legal sector have been instrumental in developing our annual Law Fair, which provides students with a valuable opportunity to network with employers and to discuss their career options with professionals (some of whom are Bangor Law School graduates).
 Our list of exhibitors has grown to include law firms, local and national government and banks, from North Wales, the North West and London.

 Mooting is an activity in which law students argue a fictitious legal case within simulated court proceedings.
 It is a useful supplement to a law degree as it demonstrates to students how legal knowledge may be applied in real life.
 It provides a platform for developing analytical, interpretational and legal skills, and may also assist students in enhancing their confidence in public speaking, researching, problem solving and delivering presentations.

 Bangor Law School has developed one of the most active and successful mooting communities in Wales.
-We now have ten internal moot competitions, regularly compete in eight national competitions and are associated with three international contests.
+We now have ten internal moot competitions, regularly compete in ten national competitions and are associated with four international contests.